dr-skot/json-stash/README.md

 If there were unresolved placeholders the first time, `load` will be called a second time:
 - `data` will have all its placeholders resolved
-- `existing` will contain the object returned by the first call, and `load` should repopulate it with the new data.
+- `existing` will contain the object returned by the first call, and `load` should repopulate it with the new data

 This double-pass approach is necessary to handle circular references.